issastrt/SAR-ADC-using-Sky130-PDK/README.md

 ## Layout

+The layout files for this project are available in the [`mag/`](mag/) folder.
+The extracted parasitic netlist from the layout can be found here: [`SAR-ADC-using-Sky130-PDK.pex.spice`](mag/SAR-ADC-using-Sky130-PDK.pex.spice)

 <p align="center">
   <img src="docs/SAR-ADC-using-Sky130-PDK_w.png" alt="Overall Layout" width="1200"/>
 </p>

-- [Parasitic Netlist](netlist/rcx/SAR-ADC-using-Sky130-PDK.spice) — extracted netlist from the layout including parasitics, used for post-layout simulations.

 ## Results Summary